Temperature based form for calculating heat savings yourself

-This form extends a little on the simple calculations done on heat savings without looking at daily temperatures and also on the Temperature based form for calculating heat savings yourself.
-It is meant to be used to provide information enough to make buying decisions, but can also be used to try out and understand alternative choices and the effects of changing size on radiators or other factors affecting the heating water temepratures.
-The form, just like the temperature based, basically only needs three values in order to do meaningful calculations (where you live, how much heat the house needs, and what heat pump to model).
-Basically, in order to use the form, be shure to have pressed each read conversion and calculate button at least once, or that you have manually provided the data needed.
+This form extends a little on the simple calculations done on heat savings without looking at daily temperatures.
+It also extends on the Temperature-based form for calculating heat savings yourself.
+It is meant to be used to provide information enough to make buying decisions.
+It can also be used to try out and understand alternative choices.
+Like the effects of changing size on radiators or other factors affecting the heating water temperatures.
+The form, just like the temperature-based form, basically only needs three values to do meaningful calculations (where you live, how much heat the house needs, and what heat pump to model).
+Basically, to use the form, be sure to press each read conversion and calculate button at least once.
+Or manually provide the data needed.

-There is a lot of possible further extensions of detailing the calculations, a number of them defined below, but also with a lot of additions specifically to handle calculations based on the effects of having varying temperatures in the forward water, and predefined temperatures in the warm household water heating, defined further down.
-The calculations independent of varying forward temperatures are:
+There are a lot of possible further extensions of detailing the calculations, a number of them defined below.
+There are also a lot of additions specifically to handle calculations based on the effects of having varying temperatures in the forward water, and predefined temperatures in the warm household water heating.
+These are defined further down.
+The calculations which are independent of varying forward temperatures are:

 - Use outside daily temperatures to decide if additional heating will be needed

-- Use outside daily temperatures to decide utilised COP for an Air-To-Water pump
+- Use outside daily temperatures to decide achieved COP for an Air-To-Water pump

-- Use the house's energy need curve based on outside temperatures to decide needed heating energy
+- Use the house's energy need curve based on outside temperatures to decide what heating energy is needed

 - Use the Air-To-Water input power and COP to determine if additional heating is needed, and then include that in the cost

-- Use the Geothermal maximum Power to determine if additional heating is needed, and then include that in the cost
+- Use the Geothermal maximum Power to determine if additional heating is needed.
+In that case, include that in the cost

-It delivers cost saving payback times utilising comparisons between the alternatives.
-The shown alternatives are
+It delivers cost-saving payback times based on comparisons between the alternatives.
+The shown alternatives are:

 - Using an Air-To-Water heat pump